-Lyme disease is a multi-system inflammatory disease caused by the bite of a tick infected with one a several closely related species of Borrelia bacteria.
+Lyme disease is a multi-system inflammatory disease caused by the bite of a tick infected with one of several closely related species of Borrelia bacteria.
 And gardeners, because of the large amounts of time we spend outdoors, rank among those most likely to contract it.

 Ticks thrive in cool, moist, fragmented landscapes where grass pushes up against shrubs and trees.
 Perennial borders make excellent tick habitats, as do school yards, parks, playgrounds and golf courses.
 Living in an urban or suburban environment does not automatically mean you live in a safe zone.
 Birds have proven very adept at carrying infected ticks into the heart of cities and towns and many sufferers have found that out the hard way.

 As a lifelong gardener, I would never advocate giving up such a fulfilling pastime because of the increasing risks of contracting Lyme disease.
 It makes more sense to focus on how to prevent tick bites from occurring and what to do if you do one day discover that you’ve been bitten.

 First, let’s discuss the ticks themselves.
 Throughout most of North America, blacklegged ticks are the primary carriers of Lyme disease (unless you live west of the Rocky Mountains, in which case it’s the Western blacklegged ticks you need to worry about.)